Items related to Our Declaration: A Reading of the Declaration of Independenc...

 About the Author

-Danielle Allen is the James Bryant Conant University Professor at Harvard University and author of Cuz and Our Declaration, winner of the Parkman Prize.
-She lives in Cambridge, Massachusetts.
+Danielle Allen is the James Bryant Conant University Professor at Harvard University and author of Our Declaration, Justice by Means of Democracy, and Cuz, winner of the Parkman Prize.
+A member of the American Academy of Arts and Sciences, the American Philosophical Society, the Council on Foreign Relations, and the American Academy of Sciences and Letters, she lives in Cambridge, Massachusetts.

 "About this title" may belong to another edition of this title.